MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/integration/m365-permission-error.md

 ## Resolution

+> [!NOTE]
-> You need tenant administrator permissions in Business Central.
+> To solve this issue, you need tenant administrator permissions in Business Central.

 In addition to enabling Microsoft 365 access in Dynamics 365 Business Central admin center, also assign permissions on the **License Configuration** page.
 However, permissions assigned on the **License Configuration** page will only apply to newly created users.
 For users that have already been created, you must also assign the missing permissions through the **Users list** page.